Polarization of Quantum Channels using Clifford-based Channel Combining: Purely Quantum Polarization

 \section{Purely Quantum Polarization}

-In this section, we introduce our purely quantum version of polar codes, which is based on the channel combining and slitting operations depicted in Figure~\ref{fig:transform} and Figure~\ref{fig:good-bad-channel}.
-For the channel combining operation (Figure~\ref{fig:transform}), we consider a randomly chosen two-qubit Clifford unitary, to combine two independent copies of a quantum channel ${\cal W}$.
-The combined channel is then split, with the corresponding bad and good channels shown in Figure~\ref{fig:good-bad-channel}.
+In this section, we introduce our purely quantum version of polar codes, which is based on the channel combining and splitting operations depicted in Fig.~\ref{fig:channel-combine-split}.
+For the channel combining operation (Fig.~\ref{fig:combined-channel}), we consider a randomly chosen two-qubit Clifford unitary, to combine two independent copies of a quantum channel ${\cal W}$.
+The combined channel is then split, with the corresponding bad and good channels shown in Fig.~\ref{fig:bad-channel} and Fig.~\ref{fig:good-channel}, respectively.
+In other words, the bad channel $\mathcal{W} \boxast_C \mathcal{W}$ is a channel from $U_1$ to $Y_1 Y_2$ that acts as